 Originally from the UK but now based in Australia, Hilary has worked as a scientist, university lecturer and technical editor, both in-house and freelance.
 She has edited and managed the production of publications in life sciences, environment, agriculture and social sciences; assisted expert committees in drafting reports; and contributed to systematic literature reviews.
 Over the past 8 years, Hilary has developed and delivered numerous training courses in writing, editing and working effectively with MS Word.

-Senior author of the Publishing Training Centre's distance-learning course 'Basic proofreading', Gillian has been teaching copy-editing and proofreading skills for a number of years, including for the PTC.
+Co-author with Margaret Aherne (see above) of the Publishing Training Centre's distance-learning course 'Basic proofreading', Gillian has been teaching copy-editing and proofreading skills for a number of years, including for the PTC.

 Caroline has worked in publishing for more than 25 years, initially in Berlin and Oxford, and then at Cambridge University Press, where she trained copy-editors for 15 years.
 Freelance since 2005, she specialises in copy-editing and editorial training in the humanities and social sciences.
 She is a tutor on the Publishing Training Centre's 'Copy-editing by distance learning' course and co-editor of the fourth edition of Butcher's Copy-editing.